danyaberezun/replacewith/README.md

 # Possible Future Work

-TODO: написать больше про различные инстансы
+## `ReplaceWith` ancestors for specific use-cases

 1. [KT-56969 Use body of deprecated function instead of ReplaceWith()](https://youtrack.jetbrains.com/issue/KT-56969/Use-body-of-deprecated-function-instead-of-ReplaceWith) <br/>
-    The issue contains a special case of the ReplaceWith usage when the body of a deprecated method and ReplaceWith expression are identical.
+    The issue contains a special case of the `ReplaceWith` usage when the body of a deprecated method and `ReplaceWith` expression are identical.
     It looks like just forcing the inlining.
     I guess it can be supported by either introducing `$body$` to refer to the existing body or `ReplaceWithBody()`, i.e. a successor of `ReplaceWith`.
 2. In case of an empty ReplaceWith expression (or new code scope is empty, or something like `ReplaceWithRemove()` depending on concrete syntax), the call should be removed.